Noobify2012/Drippy-text/res/Readme.md

 - The player has the option to quit anytime they are prompted to move, shoot, or pickup by entering either quit or the letter q.

 - The controller has the methods to both build the dungeon and play the game all in one.
 It implements the proper functionality to take in the command line arguments and pass them to the model for validation.

+- With minor line changes, the program could be reconfigured to give more hints to the player as to where they are by adding situation updates providing the index of where the player is.

+- The full print out of the final edges could also be included to help the player or other developers build features.
+It only takes one line change in the model to implement.

 # How To Run